cuthbertLab/music21/buildDoc/rst/quickStart.rst

 Next Steps
 -----------------------------

 The following chapters provide introductions to key components of music21.
-Proceeding through :ref:`overviewNotes`, :ref:`overviewStreams`, :ref:`overviewFormats`, and :ref:`overviewPostTonal` provide an excellent introduction to the music21 toolkit.
+Proceeding through :ref:`usersGuide_02_notes``, :ref:`overviewStreams`, :ref:`overviewFormats`, and :ref:`overviewPostTonal` provide an excellent introduction to the music21 toolkit.